cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-yolov8.md

 2 0.7 0.2 0.3 0.1 0.4 0.5 0.5 0.6 0.7 0.5

 # YOLOv8 Pose:
+# cx, cy - relative coordinates of the bbox center
+# rw, rh - relative size of the bbox
 # xn, yn - relative coordinates of the n-th point
 # vn - visibility of n-th point.
 2 - visible, 1 - partially visible, 0 - not visible
 # if second value in kpt_shape is 3: